IBM/integrity-enforcer/docs/ACM/README_DISABLE_ISHIELD_PROTECTION_ACM_ENV.md

-## Disble Integrity Verifier protection in an ACM managed cluster(s)
+## Disble Integrity Shield protection in an ACM managed cluster(s)

-The document describe how to disable Integrity Verifier (IV) protection in an ACM managed cluster.
+The document describe how to disable Integrity Shield (IShield) protection in an ACM managed cluster.

 ## Prerequisites
 - An [ACM]((https://www.redhat.com/en/technologies/management/advanced-cluster-management)) hub cluster with one or more managed cluster attached to it and cluster admin access to the cluster to use `oc` or `kubectl` command.
-- Integrity Verifier protection is already enabled in an ACM managed cluster(s).
+- Integrity Shield protection is already enabled in an ACM managed cluster(s).
 Confirm the status (i.e. Compliance) of `policy-integrity` in the ACM hub cluster.
 You can find `policy-integrity` in the ACM Multicloud webconsole (Governace and Risk).
 - Disabling steps requires a host where we run the scripts.
 Below steps are tested on Mac OS and Ubuntu hosts.
-- Disabling Integrity Verifier protection and signing ACM polices involve retriving and commiting sources from GitHub repository.
+- Disabling Integrity Shield protection and signing ACM polices involve retriving and commiting sources from GitHub repository.
 Make sure to install [git](https://github.com/git-guides/install-git) on the host.

-## Steps for disabling Integrity Verifier protection in an ACM managed cluster(s)
+## Steps for disabling Integrity Shield protection in an ACM managed cluster(s)

-You will use `policy-integrity` to disable Integrity Verifier protection in an ACM managed cluster(s) as described below.
+You will use `policy-integrity` to disable Integrity Shield protection in an ACM managed cluster(s) as described below.

  1. Go to the source of your cloned `policy-collection` GitHub repository in the host.
    Find `policy-integrity.yaml` in the directory `policy-collection/community/CM-Configuration-Management/` of the cloned GitHub repository.